greggman/hft-unity3d/Assets/HappyFunTimes/Samples/Scenes/InstructionsScene-README.txt

 ### On OSX, from a Terminal

 ```
-nameofgame.app/Contents/MacOS/nameofgame --hft-instructions="Connect To Wifi 'OurInstallation' then go to hft.net"
+nameofgame.app/Contents/MacOS/nameofgame --instructions="Connect To Wifi 'OurInstallation' then go to hft.net"
 ```

 ### On Windows

 ```
-nameofgame.exe --hft-instructions="Connect To Wifi 'OurInstallation' then go to hft.net"
+nameofgame.exe --instructions="Connect To Wifi 'OurInstallation' then go to hft.net"
 ```

 You can also do this by setting environment variables